ramgorthi04/BrainDrive/README.md

 For this project you will need the following: the Arduino Uno, the mindflex headset with neurosky chip, and the arduino software.
 Also, you will need a computer, which, if you don't have, well, that's just sad.

-To access the serial moniter, open the BrainDrive Folder in Processing.
+To access the serial moniter, open the BrainGrapher folder in Processing.